For glazing installers

 Window-rating overlay

 Every result carries the EPC window-rating read — single, pre-2002 double, post-2002 double.
-Sort by worst-first and you have your dialling list before tea.
+Sort by worst-first and you have your survey list before tea.

 FENSA / CERTASS friendly export